Business tooling

 My role

-Qualitative research - ongoing user interviews, community feedback analysis, observed behaviour sessions.
+User research - user interviews, community feedback analysis, observed behaviour sessions.

-User story mapping, MVP strategy analysis, product concept prototyping, UI visual execution, design system contributions, user-testing, analysis and iterations.
+Hypothesis setting, benchmarking, user story mapping, strategy analysis, concept prototyping, UI visual execution, design system contributions, user-testing (pre-release), experiment analysis and iterations.

 Project Overview